 Despite what you’ve heard recently in the news, Facebook isn’t going to just disappear.
-Yes, they’ve recently hit a bump in the road in terms of privacy, but remember, Facebook also owns Instagram, and that platform is alive and well.
+Yes, they’ve recently hit a few bumps in the road, but remember, Facebook also owns Instagram, and that platform is alive and well.

 It is important in today’s networked and connected consumer driven environment, that your institution is keeping up with these shifts.
 If you’re not on social, engaging, sharing, and contributing to the conversation, then you’re not going to remain relevant to your primary audience.